 The L&OS degree equips students to be leaders in a wide variety of workplaces.

 Whether you wear steel-toed boots, scrubs, or a suit to work each day, this is the program for you!

 100 Percent Online and Accelerated

-Students with an approved applied associate degree transfer in a 45 credit block plus any applicable general education courses.
-Most students transfer between 60 and 90 credits.
+Students with an approved applied associate degree typically transfer in around 60 credits.